 Becker Capital Management uses both active and passive strategies for client portfolios.
-Its investment strategies include all cap value equity, all cap value equity with ETFs, focused all cap value equity, large cap value equity, balanced, balanced with ETFs and fixed income.
+Its investment strategies include all cap value equity, all cap value equity with exchange-traded funds (ETFs), focused all cap value equity, large cap value equity, balanced, balanced with ETFs and fixed income.
 Typically Becker Capital Management invests its clients' assets in individual value-oriented stocks, municipal and taxable bonds, mutual funds and exchange-traded funds.

 Vista Capital Partners, Inc.

-Vista Capital Partners, Inc., a fee-only firm that specializes in investment and wealth management, requires its clients to have at least $2 million.
-The firm has six certified financial planners (CFPs) and three chartered financial analysts (CFAs) on staff.
+Vista Capital Partners, Inc., a fee-only firm that specializes in investment and wealth management, requires its clients to have at least $2 million in investable assets.
+The firm has eight certified financial planners (CFPs) and three chartered financial analysts (CFAs) on staff.

 Vista Capital Partners, Inc. Background

 Vista Capital Partners, Inc. was founded in 2001.
-The firm is principally owned by the its director of business, Michael O'Reilly, and its CEO, Doug Johanson.
+The firm's director of business, Michael O'Reilly, and its CEO, Doug Johanson, principally own the business.
 Other employees own a lesser percentage of the firm.

 In addition to its investment and wealth advisory services, Vista Capital Partners advises its clients on retirement planning, concentrated positions, college savings plans and charitable giving.
 The firm collaborates with clients' other advisors in the areas of insurance, estate planning and taxes to create a fully comprehensive wealth management plan.